Welcome to my Poem Page

 17 May 2018 – Watching the vacuum cleaner do its thing this morning, I thought to myself, I’m talking to this thing like he’s a pet.
 Uh-oh, I said “he”…I’m losing it.

 Mother’s Day, 2018 – My mother is one of the smartest women I know.
 She made me a reader.
-In this photo my twin brother and I, in matching tops, are listening with complete attention to her reading a story in the public library.
+In this photo I and my twin brother (in matching pullovers) are listening with complete attention to her reading a story in the public library.
 We were not yet six.
 This one is for her.

 May 2018 – Sung to the tune of “Yesterday”, by the Beatles.
 This is how I feel about this particular (very darn tricky) part of my current job.

 May 2018 – I like words, all sorts of words.
 But sometimes people just use BIG words to impress others, and actually use them wrongly.
 Grrrr….

 April 2018 – Suddenly, the days went from snowy winter to blazing summer.
 The kids come out of hibernation and take to the streets, screaming with pent-up energy.
 Clothes come off, exposing bodies best left to the darkness of indoors.
 The houses here are built to retain heat and are like large ovens, boiling the occupants in baths of sweat.
 Remember Goldilocks?
 She said the bears’ porridge was either too hot or too cold.
 I’m Goldilocks.
 I moan about shovelling snow and I moan when it’s hot.
 But I do love the snow.